 You will need 100 Discover miles for every $1 of the flight’s cost.
 Discover miles are worth 1 cent each when redeemed for airfare.
-So if a flight costs $500, you will need to redeem 50,000 points to cover the entire cost of the ticket.
-You can only earn Discover miles when you use the Discover it® Miles card.
-It offers 1.5 miles for every $1 spent on all purchases.
+So, if a flight costs $500, you will need to redeem 50,000 points to cover the entire cost of the ticket.
+You can only earn Discover miles when you use the Discover it Miles card.
+It offers 1.5 miles per $1 spent on all purchases.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines